WilliamSalisbury/WilliamSalisbury/README.md

-- 🌱 I’m currently learning Web Development with React, node and MongoDB.
+- 🌱 I’m currently learning Web Development with React, Node and MongoDB.

+- 🔭 I’m currently working on a web application for bartenders.

+- ⚡ Fun fact: Banana is a kind of grass.

 <!--
 **WilliamSalisbury/WilliamSalisbury** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.